Brinuz/adventofcode-fs/README.md

 # adventofcode-fs

-My first try with F# 🤣
+My first try with F# and FP languages 🤣